Dance Airplay: Artist with the most weeks at number one

 Calvin Harris is the first and only act to have spent over a hundred weeks at number one.

-Calvin Harris has spent the most-weeks at number one with a total of 106 weeks.
-Harris and Rihanna shared 14 weeks with "We Found Love" and twelve with "This Is What You Came For," but Harris has logged the most weeks atop the chart as his nine other singles have spent 10 or more weeks at number one.
+Calvin Harris has spent the most-weeks at number one with a total of 108 weeks.
+Harris and Rihanna shared fourteen weeks with "We Found Love" and twelve with "This Is What You Came For," but Harris has logged the most weeks atop the chart as his other sixteen singles have spent ten or more weeks at number one.